The Middle of Ramadan is Full of Opportunities for Forgiveness

 Recommended Duas

-Another way to seek forgiveness is through duas.
+Another way to seek forgiveness is through duas, or supplications.

 Shaddad ibn Aws said that the prophet Muhammad said the following dua is the best way to ask for forgiveness: